munificent/craftinginterpreters/book/introduction.md

 ## Why Learn This Stuff?

-Every introduction to every language book seems to have this section.
+Every introduction to every compiler book seems to have this section.
 I don't know what it is about programming languages that causes such existential doubt.
 I don't think ornithology books worry about justifying their existence.
-They assume the reader loves birds and get moving.
+They assume the reader loves birds and start teaching.

 But programming languages are a little different.
 I suppose it is true that the odds of any of us creating a broadly successful general-purpose programming language are slim.
-The designers of the world's widely-used languages could fit in a Volkswagen bus, even without putting the pop top camper up.
+The designers of the world's widely-used languages could fit in a Volkswagen bus, even without putting the pop-top camper up.
 If joining that elite group was the *only* reason to learn languages, it would be hard to justify.
 Fortunately, it isn't.

 ### Little languages are everywhere

-For every successful general-purpose language out there, there are a thousand successful niche ones.
+For every successful general-purpose language, there are a thousand successful niche ones.
 We used to call them "little languages", but inflation in the jargon economy led today to the name "domain-specific languages".
 These are pidgins tailor-built to a specific task.
-Things like application scripting languages, template engines, markup formats, and configuration files.
+Think application scripting languages, template engines, markup formats, and configuration files.

 <span name="little"></span><img src="image/introduction/little-languages.png" alt="A random selection of little languages." />